-This is the 137th issue of the Newsletter published by the Department of Linguistics at the University of Konstanz.
-It covers informations about the plans of the members of the department in November 2019 as well as short reports about events, presentations, etc. in Oktober 2019.
+This is the 139th issue of the Newsletter published by the Department of Linguistics at the University of Konstanz.
+It covers informations about the plans of the members of the department in January 2020 as well as short reports about events, presentations, etc. in December 2019.

 Events at/by the Department